Joey Shaw was born in Italy very close to Milan in 1969.

 and that was my best emotion ever”.

-His life changed in that moment.
-He starts working hard in a company to get the money to buy the new Canon and at least a couple of good lens.
+His life changed at that moment.
+He starts working hard in a company to get the money to buy the new Canon and at least a couple of good lenses.

-During the weekends Joey spent all his time and money in the darkroom, developing new techniques, learning contrast and exposure with different kind of papers.
+During the weekend Joey spent all his time and money in the darkroom, developing new techniques, learning contrast, and exposure to different kinds of papers.